 Personally, I use a series of masks and layers to individually adjust each part of the image.
-However, there are many great programs out there such as Topaz Adjust, which will take care of the heavy lifting for you.
+However, there are many great programs out there such as Topaz Adjust to take care of the heavy lifting for you.

 Using Auto Settings For Sunburst Photography

-You can create very similar images without post-processing and using only a point and shoot camera or a dSLR on Auto.
+You can create very similar images without post-processing, using only a point and shoot camera or a dSLR in Auto mode.

 After a few seconds, it should lock the exposure in place.
-Continue holding the shutter, frame the photo as you like and press it the rest of the way.
+Continue holding the shutter, frame the photo as you like and press the shutter the rest of the way.

 For Blue Skies and Dark Foreground: Point the center of your viewfinder directly into the sun.
 Press the shutter halfway until you get the sun flare effect that you want.
 This might take a few tries.